bradymonks/streaming-02-multiple-processes/README.md

 Try to figure out what's going on.

-1. What libraries did we import?
+1. What libraries did we import? sqlite3 time multiprocessing os datetime platform sys
 1. Where do we set the task_duration?
+    We set the task_duration right after we import the libraries
 1. How many functions are defined?
+    There are 7 functions defined
-1. What are the function names?
+1. What are the function names? create_table drop_table
+    insert_pet
+    process_one
+    process_two
+    process_three
+    recreate_database
 1. In general, what does each function do?
+    create_table: connects database and creates table
+    drop_table: drops a table if DB already exists
+    insert_pet: prints a few statements and inserts data into table
+    process_one: holds Ace and Buddy the dogs
+    process_two: holds Cooper the rabbit and Dufus the dog
+    process_three: holds Emma the rabbit and Felix the cat
+    recreate_database: Deletes table pets and recreates it

 1. Where does the execution begin?
+    Execution begins in the "if __name__ = " statement
 1. How many processes do we start?
+    3
 1. How many records does each process insert?
+    2
 In this first run, we start 3 processes, each inserting 2 records into a shared database
 (for a total of 6 records inserted.)